geobricks/geobricks_qgis_plugin_faostat/README.md

 # Output

 Once the data is downloaded the plugin clones the base layer and add, to its attributes table, a column of values for each available year.
 The output layer is then stored in a folder system that follows the FAOSTAT structure.
 For instance, if you download data from the Production group (*code: Q*) and the Crops domain (*code: QC*), the final output will be stored in ``[DOWNLOAD_FOLDER]/Q/QC/``.
+The layer is then added to the map If the *Add output layer to the canvas* flag has been selected.
+The layer shows, by default, the latest available year, and it is styled with 11 *Pretty* intervals and the *PuBu* gradient.

 # Credits